anudeep22003/personal-website/backend/content/self-reflection-production.md

 ### Initial Approach: The 30-Minute Prototype

-The basic implementation came together quicklya FastAPI server calling OpenAI's API, extracting structured JSON responses with detailed reasoning.
+The basic implementation came together quickly, a FastAPI server calling OpenAI's API, extracting structured JSON responses with detailed reasoning.
 It worked, but it was expensive and slow.

 ```mermaid
 flowchart LR